sensory check/SPD and intro prim reflex with parent and child engaging in calming activity

 • Fidgeting to maintain focus

 These patterns deepen under stress—which is why compassionate flexibility matters.
-When you understand that your child’s body is asking for help, not misbehaving, your approach naturally becomes gentler and more attuned.
+When you understand that your child’s body is asking for help, your approach naturally becomes gentler and more attuned.
+And again, they feel more supported, less threatened, and overwhelm reduces.

 Parents often feel overwhelmed when learning about reflexes—there’s so much terminology.
-A clear primitive reflexes pdf can make everything easier to understand.
+This is why I created a clear primitive reflexes pdf to help you.

 A good guide will help you: